DBoocock/cans/README.rst

 - Construct reaction-diffusion models using a 2D rectangular array of compartments
 - Define reactions within compartments
-- Define diffusion reactions between nearest neighbouring compartments
+- Define diffusion reactions between neighbouring compartments
 - Generate SBML models for an arbitrary sized array
 - Simulate models using libRoadRunner
 - Fit models to species timecourse observations using a gradient